paradicms/paradicms.github.io/docs/reference/spreadsheet-format/index.md

 #### Interpreting the JSON as JSON-LD

-Each data model class -- and thus each sheet in the spreadsheet -- has an associated [JSON-LD context](https://www.w3.org/TR/json-ld11/#the-context).
+Each ontology class -- and thus each sheet in the spreadsheet -- has an associated [JSON-LD context](https://www.w3.org/TR/json-ld11/#the-context).
 Paradicms adds this context to the converted JSON (as a `@context` key) before interpreting the latter as JSON-LD.
 The JSON-LD context maps keys in the JSON object, such as `familyName`, to RDF predicate IRIs, in this case `http://xmlns.com/foaf/0.1/name`.

 The result of this interpretation is a small RDF graph per data row: